ppy/osu-wiki/wiki/Contests/Official_support/en.md

 In addition to the criteria above, contests which abide by these rules are eligible for official support for **[contest points](/wiki/Contests/Contest_points) to earn the *Elite Mapper* user title:**

-- **The contest must exclusively use songs listed in osu!'s [Featured Artist library](https://osu.ppy.sh/beatmaps/artists).**
+- **The contest must exclusively use songs listed in osu!'s [Featured Artist library](https://osu.ppy.sh/beatmaps/artists) or other songs explicitly permitted for use in osu!.**
-- **The contest must be published on [osu!'s front page news](https://osu.ppy.sh/home/news) and the [contest listing](https://osu.ppy.sh/community/contests).** For credibility of the *Elite Mapper* title, a contest must have maximum visibility.
+- **The contest's initial announcement must be published on [osu!'s front page news](https://osu.ppy.sh/home/news) and the [contest listing](https://osu.ppy.sh/community/contests).** For credibility of the *Elite Mapper* title, a contest must have maximum visibility.

 ## Requesting support